 Here are 5 issues women address that CBD may be helpful for.

-One research study suggests that CBD has shown promise in its ability to help address stress.
+One research study suggests that CBD has shown promise in its ability to help address stress and anxiety.
 This study documents that researchers found some evidence that CBD may reduce stress and symptoms of it.
 However, more research is needed to further explore CBD as a potential product that can legally address that.

 Anecdotal evidence from people and pet owners suggests that many have used CBD products as alternatives to help alleviate stress for both themselves and their pets with much success.
 Many suggest that it depends on the product and the amount they take.

 The Cleveland Clinic did a study on why women are more likely to struggle with chronic discomfort and swelling than men.
-This discomfort and swelling for women is more exacerbated by hormones, puberty, reproductive system issues, menstrual cycle, or menopausal issues.
+This discomfort and inflammation for women is more exacerbated by hormones, puberty, reproductive system issues, menstrual cramp, or menopause symptoms.
 This discomfort, regardless of cause, can interfere with a woman's daily life regardless of age.

 Recent research by Harvard Medical School suggests that CBD may be an option to treat chronic discomfort and muscle and joint swelling.
 There are also scientific studies on the possible effectiveness of CBD for these issues women face.